Key takeaways

 - A startup founder has nothing but a vague idea for an app.

 In the second case, designers have to map out the user journey and determine features to include.
 They also have to outline the logic of each feature.
-For example, define how payments are integrated in the app.
+For example, define how payments are integrated into the app.
 Finally, the team will need to get the client’s approval.
 An agency will have to spend extra time for that so the app’s design will cost more than in the first case.

 Thus, feature planning is the very first stage of the design process which influences its cost.